-Although we prefer registrations to be made in advance, members will still be able to register daily at the ARM.
+Although we prefer registrations to be made in advance, members will still be able to register in-person at the ARM.

-Hats and T- shirts:
+Hats and T- shirts

-This year you will be able to elect to receive either a Polo shirt or a hat with your registration for the ARM.
-Shirts and hats will be available during packet pick-up if you Register in advance.
-Shirts and hats may not be available for on-site registrations, and in such an event will be mailed to you at a later date.
+This year attendees will be able to elect to receive either a Polo shirt or a hat with their registration for the ARM.
+Shirts and hats will be available during packet pick-up for those who register in advance.
+Shirts and hats may not be available for on-site registrations at the time of registration.
+In such an event the hat or shirt will be mailed to the attendee at a later date.

-President’s Banquet and Guest Speaker:
+President’s Banquet and Guest Speaker

-The President’s Banquet will be held on , and will be located at the Rivermill Event Center in historic, downtown Columbus.
+The President’s Banquet will be held on July 21, 2018 and will be located at the Rivermill Event Center in historic, downtown Columbus.
 The banquet will be the first public event for the yet-to-be elected incoming president for the 2018-2020 term.
 As usual the Raffle will be conducted and many Door Prizes will be handed out.

-We are proud to announce that our 2018 guest speaker for the President’s Dinner on st will be CSM(r) Alfred “Greg” Birch.
+We are proud to announce that our 2018 guest speaker for the President’s Dinner on July 21st will be CSM(r) Alfred “Greg” Birch.
 CSM Birch retired from the U.S. Army in 2007 after over thirty years’ service in a variety of Special Operations units, where he participated in numerous combat missions, security, surveillance, dignitary protection and other sensitive operations.
 His service in Special Operations Forces included both the 75th Ranger Regiment and the 1st SFOD-D (Delta Force).
-He participated in numerous contingency missions in the Southern, Pacific, European and Central Command (SOUTHCOM, PACOM, EUCOM and CENTCOM) areas of responsibility.
+He participated in numerous contingency missions in the Southern, Pacific, European and Central Command (SOUTHCOM, PACOM, EUCOM, and CENTCOM) areas of responsibility.
 He served in Operation Just Cause, Operation Desert Storm, Operation Joint Endeavor, Operation Joint Guard, Operation Enduring Freedom and Operation Iraqi Freedom.
 Repeatedly deployed into combat /hostile fire zones, he has been to more than 70 countries and participated in combat and reconnaissance/security missions in 13 different countries.

-As a Senior Leader, CSM Birch served in the 75th Ranger Regiment as the 3rd Battalion Command Sergeant Major, including service in Iraq where he was awarded the Silver Star at the Battle of Haditha Dam, and then as the 75th Ranger Regimental Command Sergeant Major where he was the principal advisor to the Commander and staff for a 2200 man Special Operations unit.
-An expert trainer, he traveled with over 250 combat patrols in Iraq and Afghanistan to coach and mentor subordinates.
+As a Senior Leader, CSM Birch served in the 75th Ranger Regiment as the 3rd Battalion Command Sergeant Major, including service in Iraq where he was awarded the Silver Star at the Battle of Haditha Dam, and then as the 75th Ranger Regimental Command Sergeant Major where he was the principal advisor to the Commander and staff for a 2200-man Special Operations unit.
+An expert trainer, he traveled with over 50 combat patrols in Iraq and Afghanistan to coach and mentor subordinates.
 He was awarded his second Bronze Star for meritorious service and a Purple Heart upon leaving the Regiment.

 His service in the Delta Force extended from 1987 through 2002.
 While serving as the Squadron Sergeant Major, he received his first Bronze Star for valor at the Battle of Tora Bora.
 He spent nearly five years as a Recon Team Leader leading numerous small teams on assessments in high threat areas overseas, often working alone in foreign threat areas for extended periods.
 He routinely briefed high-level government officials.
 As an Assault Team Member and Team Leader, he worked as a Personal Security Tactical Supervisor for ambassadors, senior embassy staff members and General Officers in high threat areas.
 He conducted security surveys and vulnerability assessments on embassies and nuclear facilities.
 Other duty positions included assault team member, sniper, assault team sergeant, recon team sergeant, saber squadron sergeant major.

-Prior to serving with Delta Force, CSM Birch served with the 2/75 Ranger Battalion, where he he served in every position from ammo bearer to platoon sergeant.
+Prior to serving with Delta Force, CSM Birch served with the 2/75 Ranger Battalion, where he served in every position from ammo bearer to platoon sergeant.
 His first duty station was with the 890th MP Company as a Military Policeman.

-The Induction ceremony for the 2018 Ranger Hall of Fame Class will occur on in the Marshall Auditorium at McGinnis Wickham Hall.
+The Induction ceremony for the 2018 Ranger Hall of Fame Class will occur on Wednesday, July 18, 2018 in the Marshall Auditorium at McGinnis Wickham Hall.
 The ceremony is scheduled to commence at 1300.

-Ranger Appreciation Reception:
+Ranger Appreciation Reception

-Ranger School Class 07-18 graduation will occur at 1100 onat the Hurley Hill Training Area on Victory Pond.
+Rangers in Action and Ranger School GraduationRanger School Class 07-18 graduation will occur at 11:00 am on Friday, July 20 at the Hurley Hill Training Area on Victory Pond.
 The graduation will be preceded by a Ranger in Action demonstration, commencing at 1000.
-The events are will attended, and you are encouraged to arrive by 0930 in order to find seating.
+The events are well attended, and those interested in attending are encouraged to arrive by 0930 in order to find seating.
 Directions to the location can be found at the ARTB Website.